petroemil/Rx.Book/Draft.md

 The normal version requires the operator to successfully execute, otherwise it throws an exception (produces an OnError event).
 So the `First()` or `Last()` operators will fail if there is no element in the stream, the `ElementAt()` will fail if the specified index doesn't exist before the stream is terminated and the `Single()` will fail if there is either more or less element in the stream than one.

-There is a more tolerant version version for these operators which adds an `OrDefault` ending to their name.
-It means if it would normally fail, it will rather return the `default` value for the given tpye (`null` for reference types, `0` for `int`, `false` for `bool`, etc.).
+There is a more tolerant version for these operators which adds an `OrDefault` ending to their name.
+It means if it would normally fail, it will rather return the `default` value for the given type (`null` for reference types, `0` for `int`, `false` for `bool`, etc.).

 These operators also support an additional overload where you can specify a predicate.
 For example in case of the `First()` operator it would mean that it wouldn't just blindly return the very first element in the source stream, but it would wait for the first element that evaluates the provided predicate to `true`.